Bam Aquino: 2019

 Aquino ran under the "Otso Diretso" coalition, a slate of eight senatorial candidates mostly from the Liberal Party and aligned groups.
 Unlike in 2013, when he was aligned with the incumbent administration, Aquino ran in 2019 as part of the opposition, campaigning against the backdrop of President Rodrigo Duterte's high approval ratings.
 As the lone incumbent senator on the Otso Diretso ticket, political scientists saw Aquino as the opposition's most prominent contender.
 The slate campaigned on a platform of upholding democracy, checking alleged human rights abuses, and offering policy alternatives.
 Their campaign manager, Senator Francis Pangilinan, described their campaign as an "uphill battle" against Duterte's well-funded allies.
 Acknowledging their resource gap, the opposition adopted grassroots strategies: the Liberal Party launched "Project Makinig", a door-to-door campaign in late 2018 to reconnect with voters at the barangay level.
 Aquino and his Otso Diretso colleagues also held town hall meetings in an effort to shore up support without the benefit of massive advertising funds or the endorsements of local government officials.
 They openly challenged administration-backed candidates to public debates.
 However, Duterte's allied slate (fielded by the ruling PDP–Laban and the President's daughter's Hugpong ng Pagbabago) largely ignored calls for debate, with Malacañang Palace saying that Otso Diretso wanted to debate "because it would give them publicity."
-Dr. Diana J. Mendoza, then-chair of the political science department at the Ateneo de Manila University, believes this limited Otso Diretso's visibility and made it harder for Aquino to contrast himself with rivals in the eyes of many voters.
+Dr. Diana J. Mendoza, then-chair of the political science department at the Ateneo de Manila University, believed this limited Otso Diretso's visibility and made it harder for Aquino to contrast himself with rivals in the eyes of many voters.
 During the campaign, Aquino relied on volunteers and youth groups from his 2013 electoral campaign network, and he toured vote-rich provinces advocating for lower prices and continuing social welfare laws.
 Despite these efforts, Pulse Asia and Social Weather Stations (SWS) surveys showed him hovering near the cutoff of the "Magic 12" (the top 12 candidates win Senate seats).
 In the final stretch, Aquino was the only opposition bet within striking distance of victory, consistently polling around 12th–14th place while his slate-mates lagged further behind.